 Hiring a Tax Professional Versus DIY’ing With TurboTax

-- Understand the services that tax professionals provide, and how/when to hire one.
+- The services that tax professionals provide.

 When TurboTax is Sufficient

 For people who have straightforward tax situations, TurboTax and other DIY software work well.
 An example of a straightforward tax situation is if you only have one job at a company that pays you a regular paycheck, an annual bonus, interest income from your savings accounts, and dividend/interest income from a brokerage (non-retirement) account.